Fatalism: Buddhism

 But when you truly see the origin of the world with right understanding, you won't have the notion of non-existence regarding the world.
 And when you truly see the cessation of the world with right understanding, you won't have the notion of existence regarding the world.

 Some Western scholars argue that the concept of non-self necessarily disproves the ideas of free will and moral responsibility.
 If there is no autonomous self, in this view, and all events are necessarily and unchangeably caused by others, then no type of autonomy can be said to exist, moral or otherwise.
 However, other scholars disagree, claiming that the Buddhist conception of the universe allows for a form of compatibilism.
 Buddhism perceives reality occurring on two different levels: the ultimate reality, which can only be truly understood by the enlightened ones, and the illusory or false reality of the material world, which is considered to be "real" or "true" by those who are ignorant about the nature of metaphysical reality; i.e., those who still haven't achieved enlightenment.
 Therefore, Buddhism perceives free will as a notion belonging to the illusory belief in the unchanging self or personhood that pertains to the false reality of the material world, while concepts like non-self and dependent origination belong to the ultimate reality; the transition between the two can be truly understood, Buddhists claim, by one who has attained enlightenment.

+In contemporary philosophical pessimism, writers have continued to use these Buddhist frameworks to examine the boundaries of the human will.
+In The Electric Will (2026), J. R. Sommer builds upon this distinction between illusory desire and ultimate liberation.
+Sommer critiques traditional moralism and the cycle of saṃsāra as extensions of an inescapable cosmic "want and will," arguing that true enlightenment requires practicing detachment not to secure a favorable rebirth or destiny, but to transcend the concept of destiny entirely.